Nevuly/S510UA-BQ423-Hackintosh/README.md

 2. Bluetooth may not work after loading kexts.
 In this case, please run hibernation mode and turn it on again.

 ## Changelog

+December 30, 2019
+- Removed boot sound.
+- Fixed issue of C-States disabled when enabled of HWP.
+- Added enable Alcor USB 2.0 Card Reader patch.
+- Cause of issue in AppleALC, rollbacked AppleALC to 1.4.2 and added CodecCommander and CC DSDT to fix HDMI audio.
+- Added USBPorts.kext and added patch menu of USB Port.

 December 27, 2019
 - Some patches merged from whatnameisit's repository.